New Zealand river’s personhood status offers hope to Māori

 At the end of a remote road, he straps into the four-seater off-road buggy he’s been towing and speeds off along an impossibly narrow track, careening over downed trees, up banks and through streams.

-Originally from Washington state, Daniel, 48, monitors the Whanganui and dozens of other rivers for Fish & Game New Zealand, which collects license fees from hunters and anglers to safeguard the habitat.
+Originally from Washington state, where he studied Columbia River dams’ impact on salmon, Daniel now monitors the Whanganui and dozens of other rivers for Fish & Game New Zealand, which collects license fees from hunters and anglers to safeguard the habitat.

-“It’s our best backcountry river, and it has amazing trout fishing, great scenery,” he says.
+“It’s our best backcountry river, and it has amazing trout fishing, great scenery, and I personally come here and do a lot of hunting as well,” he says.

-But go a bit further downstream, and the trout can’t survive because it’s too muddied and too warm in the summer, he says.
+But go downstream just 40 kilometers (25 miles), and the trout and other fish can’t survive because it’s too muddied and too warm in the summer, he says.

-But Daniel and others hope the company will be forced to make major improvements — or leave the river entirely — when its regulatory license for the power scheme expires in 2039.
+But Daniel says water is taken for cooling even when Genesis pauses removal for electricity generation.
+He and others hope the company will be forced to make major improvements — or leave the river entirely — when its regulatory license for the power scheme expires in 2039.

 Daniel had mixed feelings at first about the river being declared a living being.

-“I’m certainly coming around to it,” he said.
+“I’m certainly coming around to it,” he adds.
 “I’m hoping that it really will turn the tide and help save the river.”

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.